Francis Lee (physician): Follower of Jane Leade

 On his way home in 1694, Lee made the acquaintance in Holland of the writings of Jane Leade.
 He sought her out on his return to London, and became a devoted disciple.
 He arranged her manuscripts, published them with prefaces of his own, and supported her in her troubles.
 His elder brother, William, a dyer in Spitalfields, tried to break the connection, but about 1696 Lee, at Leade's suggestion, married her daughter Barbara Walton, a widow, and later lived in her house in Hogsden Square.

 In 1697 Lee was a chief founder of the Philadelphian Society in London.
 He edited, and with Richard Roach wrote, the Theosophical Transactions issued by the society between March and November 1697.
 The meetings of the society in Baldwin's Gardens became so crowded that they were moved to Hungerford Market and Westmoreland House.
 Henry Dodwell the elder criticised Lee for his support of the society, and a controversy between them went on until 1701.
 Dodwell's arguments, coupled with those of Edward Stephens in 1702, may have affected the Philadelphian Society, which broke up in 1703.

 Later life

 Lee moved to other directions.
 He is said to have suggested to Henry Hoare and Robert Nelson the foundation of charity schools, on the German model.
 On 25 June 1708 he became a licentiate of the College of Physicians in London.
-He died intestate on 23 August 1719 of fever at Gravelines in Flanders, on a visit to France which included meeting Jeanne Guyon.
+He died intestate on 23 August 1719 of fever at Gravelines in French Flanders, on a visit which included meeting Jeanne Guyon.
 His estate was administered by William Lee in October 1719, in favour of his widow and his only daughter, Deborah Jemima, who became the wife of James de la Fontaine.